cloudnative-pg/cloudnative-pg/docs/src/security.md

-A [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is the Kubernetes way to define security rules and specifications that a pod needs to meet in order to run in a cluster.
+A [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is the Kubernetes way to define security rules and specifications that a pod needs to meet to run in a cluster.
 For InfoSec reasons, every Kubernetes platform should implement them.

 Cloud Native PostgreSQL does not require *privileged* mode for containers execution.